kmartino/money-talks/README.md

     pip install -r pip-requires.txt

-5. Now you can run the project!!!!
+Now you can run the project!!!!

 Running the script
 ------------------

-### Running Unit Tests
+Running Unit Tests:

-$ python -m unittest moneytalks_test
+    python -m unittest moneytalks_test

 ### Running the script

-1. Navigate to the directory you extracted, or checked out the project to, if you haven't already:
+Navigate to the directory you extracted, or checked out the project to, if you haven't already:

-2. Activate the project's virtualenv if you haven't already:
+Activate the project's virtualenv if you haven't already:

-   $ source .env/bin/activate
+    source .env/bin/activate

-3. To downloaded csv files:
+To downloaded csv files:

-   $ python moneytalks.py e DEBUG
+    python moneytalks.py e DEBUG

-4. To extract information from them and create the local db file:
+To extract information from them and create the local db file:

-   $ python moneytalks.py t DEBUG
+    python moneytalks.py t DEBUG

-5. To load the db file to Google's Fusion tables (this will prompt you for your username and password.
+To load the db file to Google's Fusion tables (this will prompt you for your username and password.
 Beware - if you have a table there with the names indicated in moneytalks_config.py - THEY WILL BE OVERWRITTEN!):

-   $ python moneytalks l DEBUG
+    python moneytalks l DEBUG

 Rationale of the script
 -----------------------